 Admire world-renowned gardens set in a 186-hectare (460-acre) estate of scenic countryside at Sissinghurst Castle Garden.
 The poet and writer Vita Sackville-West and her diplomat husband Harold Nicholson fell in love with Sissinghurst Castle and began transforming it in the 1930s.
 They created its unusual gardens, which are designed as a series of themed "rooms."
 Explore the diversity of the gardens and venture through the open areas of the castle.
 The castle has served as the backdrop for a varied history; it was a prison camp in the 1700s and a home to the women’s land army in World War II.
 In the library, look for the original painting of the prison camp, which details its layout and the activities of the soldiers.
 Climb the steps of the tower to the room at the top, where Vita often wrote, and take in the same panoramic views that inspired her.
 The restaurant and coffee shop, supplied by Sissinghurst’s own organic vegetable plot, is an ideal place to stop for lunch.
-For Sissinghurst Castle Garden and beyond, use our Sissinghurst vacation route planner to get the most from your Sissinghurst vacation.
+Work out when and for how long to visit Sissinghurst Castle Garden and other Sissinghurst attractions using our handy Sissinghurst sightseeing planner.

 Unable to display map at this time.
 Please try again later.